Environmental artefacts

 1. Strong wide peak, slow frequency sweep

 We finally determined this is an issue with the MEG electronics warming up.
-It only occurs soon after system startup, and lasts only a few minutes.
-So always start the MEG electronics 5-10 minutes before doing an initial recording, typically the empty room noise collection.
+It only occurs “soon” after system startup, and lasts only a few minutes.
+So always start the MEG electronics and the acquisition software in “preview” mode, some time ahead of doing an initial recording, typically the empty room noise collection.
+Unfortunately, the delay for the system to warm up and the artefact to appear varies with the seasons (likely due to temperature and humidity changes), and can be over an hour in the summer.